gkcng/arc/experiments/JOURNEY.md

 	- Test  Count: 835,  Avg loss: 0.0130, Accuracy: 0 (0.0000),   Stops found: 817
 	- Train Count: 5100, Avg loss: 0.0016, Accuracy: 585 (0.1147), Stops found: 5067

-Experiment 5: Create new dataset with a single & simple task with only one rule
+Experiment 5: Created new dataset with a single & simple task with only one rule.
 - Circle a pixel.
 Result:
 	- Test  Count: 1045, Avg loss: 0.0751, Accuracy: 0 (0.0000), Stops found: 269
 	- Train Count: 8775, Avg loss: 0.0760, Accuracy: 0 (0.0000), Stops found: 2360
 - Move a pixel to the right.
 Results:
 	- Test  Count: 1051, Avg loss: 0.0153, Accuracy: 0 (0.0000), Stops found: 640
 	- Train Count: 8745, Avg loss: 0.0116, Accuracy: 30 (0.0034), Stops found: 5903

+## Results

+The current model is able to memorize some training data, but otherwise does not generalize to test data.
+There is evidence that the QR code stop token to mark the end of an output sequence is respected even when the output is wrong.
+There are some sample successes and failures in the [sample_results](../sample_results) directory.
+For example, a success:

 # Phase 2 - Deconstruct and Reconstruct - WIP